🎉 Showcase Event

 Sonic Belonging: Co-Designing Community Music Spaces

-PI: Dr Lijun Zhang
+PI: Mr Lijun Zhang

 CoIs: Prof. Lynda Song, Dr Aiqin Liu, Dr Xunnan Li